 You want to maximize the potential of your digital signage rather than merely using it to display a static message.
 After all, this technology is so much more than a lit LED screen version of an old fashion printed sign.
 So, how can you produce interactive content that dazzles, but never dizzies, your audience, shoppers, or employees?

-While you may have to try, test, and adjust your content, measuring its effectiveness as you go, there are some concrete rules of thumb to be mindful of as you create and implement your digital signage content campaigns.
-Read on for the do's and don'ts of digital signage.
+While you may have to try, test, and adjust your content, measuring its effectiveness as you go, there are some concrete tips for creating digital signage to be mindful of as you create and implement campaigns.
+Read on for the do’s and don’ts of digital signage.

 DON’T: USE YOUR SCREENS LIKE PRINTED STATIC SIGNS